Luis-Munu/Pokemon-Infinite-Fusion-Optimizer/README.md

 pip install -r requirements.txt
 ```

-The results are presented on the last cell of the notebook.
+The results are presented on the last cell of the notebook or in the `results.txt` file.

 Abilities and movesets are currently ignored and there are no plans to introduce them any time soon.